AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     - landing dynamics force/torque effector that computes the interaction between a CAD spacecraft model and a CAD asteroid or lunar surface terrain.
     - spacecraft charging related modules
-    - Basilisk 2.2 that includes:
+    - ability to integrate dynamics of multiple spacecraft simultaneously
     - support a way to do thread-safe messaging

 Version |release|